Entropy Constraints for Ground Energy Optimization: Numerical experiments

+at $g=0.5$ in Figure~\ref{fig:MEDvsSDPTFI}.
+While gapped models are typically computationally easier, it is not a priori clear whether the marginal relaxations perform better for these models.
+We do, however, observe much faster convergence for the TFI model (while convergence for the XXZ model is comparable to the XY model).
+Interestingly, the roughly quadratic speedup in terms of variable sizes persists even in this case.

+Returning to the XXZ model we consider the geometry of the set of marginals.
 Due to the symmetry of the Hamiltonian, one can show that the two-body marginal of the ground state must be of the form\footnote{More precisely, we use the fact that the Hamiltonian is invariant under the action of the unitaries $U\in\{\sigma_x,\sigma_y,\sigma_z,S\}$ where $S=\exp(i\pi(1-\sigma_z)/4)$, i.e., $U^{\otimes 2}h (U^\dagger)^{\otimes 2} = h$.
 The set of states \eqref{eq:parametrizedXXZStates} is exactly the set left invariant by this action.}

 In Figure~\ref{fig:MEDvsSDPStateSet} we compare the convex sets $\TI$ with $\LocTI{l}$ and $\WMTI{l}$ on the two-dimensional slice \eqref{eq:parametrizedXXZStates}, as done in \cite{Verstraete2006}, i.e., we plot the set of valid states